bigscience-workshop/carbon-footprint/README.md

 ### Do I need code review to upload the logs?

 No. Just upload the logs with the Github UI or Git and open a pull request.
-These uploads will be approved periodically.
+These uploads will be merged periodically.
 Also you can ask for write permission if you don't have it yet.